javapark1/hazelcast-addon-bundles/help/bundle-imdg-3.12.6-cluster-app-db-perf_test_db/README.md

 ## Use Case

 The client applications read/write from/to the Hazelcast which in turn read/write from/to a database.
 The database is used as the persistent store and Hazelcast as the bidirectional cache-aside store.
 The Hazelcast maps are configured with the LFU eviction policy to evict entries if the free heap size falls below 25% of the maximum heap size.
-This ensures the Hazelcast cluster will have at least 25% of free memory at all time necessary for executing distributed operations such as query and task executions.
+This ensures the Hazelcast cluster will have at least 25% of free memory at all time which is necessary for executing distributed operations such as query and task executions.

 ![DB Sync Screenshot](/images/db-sync.png)